 Michael Joseph is a not-too-subtle pen name I use for my fiction work.
 I've lived, worked and traveled throughout Southeast Asia for more than twenty years.
 My home base is Bangkok, where I've lived since 1992.

-I’ve been writing about travel, mostly around Southeast Asia, for more than ten years.
-That’s why I use a pen name.
-I’m not sure how my reputation as a honest reporter of travel opinion would be affected if people knew I also wrote fiction.
+I've been writing about travel, mostly around Southeast Asia, since 1997.
+That's why I use a pen name.
+I'm not sure how my reputation as a honest reporter of travel opinion would be affected if people knew I also wrote fiction.

 I have written the odd piece of fiction over the years since I was at university, but Journey to Angkor was my first novel-length work.
 The idea for it struck me one day when I was on a business trip to Indonesia.
 Traveling in Indonesia always involves a lot of down time, sitting in cars, airports and planes, so by the time I sat down in front of a computer to start writing, I had much of the story already mapped out in my head, and wrote more than half the book within a few days.
 The rest, however, took a couple of years.